 - North-facing walls and windows receive more solar radiation in winter than in summer.

-- As shown in the diagram below, the opposite is true for other directions — and why, in mixed or heating climates, it is beneficial to have the longer walls of a house facing north to minimise exposure to the sun in summer and maximise it in winter.
+- As shown in the diagram below, the opposite is true for other directions — and why, in mixed or heating climates, it is beneficial to have the longer walls of a house facing north to minimize exposure to the sun in summer and maximize it in winter.

 - Average daily solar radiation on vertical surfaces.